-Jonathan Zhu has a general federal income tax practice, and advises on mergers, acquisitions, buy-outs, securities offerings, and investment fund matters.
+Jonathan Zhu has a general federal income tax practice, and advises on mergers, acquisitions, leveraged buy-outs, capital markets, and investment fund matters.

 Prior to the practice of law, Jonathan was an engagement manager at McKinsey & Company.
-Before law school, he conducted research in theoretical physics, for which he has an h-index of 18.EDUCATION:
+He was a theoretical physicist before law school, and currently has an h-index of 18 for his research.EDUCATION:

 - J.D., Yale Law School, 1998